This assumes the property is not already in mortgage. If it is see our page Re-mortgage of Residential Property.

 Cassie Chidlow, associate solicitor

-Kaylee Evans, legal assistant
+Kaylee Evans, legal support assistant

 James Jones, associate solicitor

-Debbie Stott, legal assistant
+Debbie Stott, senior conveyancing assistant

 Tim Treherne, partner and head of residential property